Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

+\para{...and to subsequent work} Since this paper was first released, the authors have completed a sequel \cite{strata3}.
+In this work, we consider a refined version of the monodromy representation valued in the {\em punctured} mapping class group $\Mod(\Sigma_{g,n})$ --- the marked points record the locations of the zeroes of the differential.
+The fundamental invariant of the present paper, the $r$-spin structure, is then refined into a {\em framing} of the punctured surface $\Sigma_{g,n}$.
+We develop the counterpart to Theorem \ref{theorem:genset} (in fact, we prove a stronger, ``coordinate-free'' version), finding finite generating sets for these ``framed mapping class groups.''
+We use this to prove refined versions of Theorems \ref{theorem:classification} and \ref{theorem:moncomp}.

+It is worth stressing that the results of \cite{strata3} logically depend on the results established here.
+Our study of framed mapping class groups proceeds by induction on the number of punctures $n$, and the base case $n = 1$ hinges on the results established in this paper in the case $r = 2g-2$.

-\para{Outline of Theorem \ref{theorem:genset}} The proof of Theorem \ref{theorem:genset} in turn largely follows the outline of the proof of \cite[Theorem 9.5]{Salter_monodromy}, with one modification that allows for a cleaner argument with less casework.
+\para{Outline of Theorem \ref{theorem:genset}} The proof of Theorem \ref{theorem:genset} largely follows the outline of the proof of \cite[Theorem 9.5]{Salter_monodromy}, with one modification that allows for a cleaner argument with less casework.
 The result of \cite[Theorem 9.5]{Salter_monodromy} did not treat the maximal case $r = 2g-2$, but here we are able to do so.
 In fact, we find that the case of general $r$ described in Theorem \ref{theorem:genset}.\ref{case:r} follows very quickly from the maximal case (see Section \ref{section:generalr}).
 Accordingly, the bulk of the proof only treats the case $r = 2g-2$.

 The argument in the case $r = 2g-2$ proceeds in two stages.
-The first stage, presented in Section \ref{section:finitegen} as Proposition \ref{lemma:gammaadmiss}, shows that the finite collections of twists given in Theorem \ref{theorem:genset}.\ref{case:hardeven}/\ref{case:hardodd} generates an intermediate subgroup $\mathcal T_\phi \le \Mod_g[\phi]$, the subgroup of ``admissible twists'' (see Definition \ref{definition:admissible}).
+The first stage, presented in Section \ref{section:finitegen} as Proposition \ref{lemma:gammaadmiss}, shows that the finite collections of twists given in Theorem \ref{theorem:genset}.\ref{case:hardeven}/\ref{case:hardodd} generate an intermediate subgroup $\mathcal T_\phi \le \Mod_g[\phi]$ called the ``admissible subgroup'' (see Definition \ref{definition:admissible}).
 This is the group generated by Dehn twists about ``admissible curves'' (again see Definition \ref{definition:admissible}).

 The set of admissible curves determine a subgraph of the curve graph, and Proposition \ref{lemma:gammaadmiss} is proved by working one's way out in this complex, using combinations of admissible twists to ``acquire'' twists about curves further and further out in the complex.
 This is encapsulated in Lemma \ref{lemma:pushmakesT} (note that the connection with curve complexes is all contained within the proof of Lemma \ref{lemma:pushmakesT}, which is imported directly from \cite{Salter_monodromy}).
 The corresponding arguments in \cite{Salter_monodromy} made use of the existence of a certain configuration of curves which does not exist when $r \ge g-1$.
 Here we avoid this issue by directly showing that the configurations of Theorem \ref{theorem:genset} have the requisite properties (c.f.
 Lemmas \ref{lemma:hardeven}, \ref{lemma:hardodd}).